 Yes, we can embed your Google Analytics tracking code directly into the interactive story, ensuring that you have direct and full visibility into site traffic and analytics.

 Yes, this is a key aspect of our interactive stories.
 We use a specific tool, called Infogram, to create and embed a range of visual elements – from individual charts, to full-blown digital stakeholder decks – all of which can be embedded directly into an interactive story and/or a separate client website.
-We can provide clients with the embed code for any chart or deliverable, if required.
+We can provide clients with the embed code for these charts, if required.

 Can we create translated versions of an interactive story?